ruialmeida-cyber/Microsoft-Infrastructure-Administration-Foundations/2.4-Active-Directory-User-Administration-Automation/README.md

 Interpretation:

-The account was enabled but the password was marked as expired, requiring the user to change it at logon.
+The account remained enabled, while the password state indicated that a password change was required at the next logon.

 ---